 feelings, emotions, thoughts, memories, or on anything that

-or object of interest and pay attention to it, without
+or object of interest and pay attention to it, without stressing

-we cannot list here because of the scope of this discussion.
+cannot list here because of the scope of this discussion.
 You can

 find them in many books and articles.
-Technically, any
+Technically, any act of contemplation,

 In meditation you let your mind do its work, while you watch